Graduate Nursing Program

 The Graduate Nurse Orientation-Success in Specialty

-(GNOSIS) program has been developed as an orientation program for new graduate nurses at High Point Regional Health System (HPRHS).
+(GNOSIS) program has been developed as an orientation program for new graduate nurses at High Point Regional Health (HPRHS).
 GNOSIS is designed to prepare the new nurse to function competently and safely within the acute care setting.

 Upon completion of general nurse orientation, which is geared toward introducing the organization and the care delivery model standards of nursing practice, the new nurse will begin the generalist (basic Medical-Surgical) portion of the GNOSIS program.

 The basic program consisting of weekly classes and carefully planned clinical experiences will provide the framework for development of nursing knowledge and clinical skills related to the nursing process, communication, socialization, teamwork, disease process, patient management across the continuum of care, resource management, legal aspects of care, psychomotor skills and clinical practice.

 Nurses successfully completing the basic GNOSIS program will advance to unit-specific orientation in assigned clinical specialty.

 GNOSIS is an eleven-week long orientation program that all graduate nurses/nurses with less than one year’s acute care work experience are required to complete when hired at High Point Regional Health.
 The program has been in place since February 1998.

 The program consists of planned clinical and classroom days, weekly meetings with the program director and educators and opportunities to see all areas of the health system.
 Participants work the shifts they were hired for and all clinical is designed to help the nurse attain generic nursing knowledge/skills and to supplement the class topics.
 Clinical shifts follow the weekly classes.
 Classes are held on Mondays and some Tuesdays with topics including: